0xproflupin/seahorse-university/README.md

 - [x]  Gain an immersive understanding of the Solana account model
 - [x]  Understand how to write Solana programs using Python and Seahorse lang
-- [x]  Learn how to make full-stack decentralised applications using Python and Typescript
+- [x]  Learn how to make full-stack decentralised applications using Python and Javascript
 - [x]  Learn the very basics of Anchor and Rust using Seahorse lang

 ## Prerequisites